The Sustainable Bio-intensive Vegetable Garden.

 The leguminous and carboneous plants grown in site have rootsystems which are freely left in the soil and turned into humus by micro and macro fauna & flora.
 The aerial growth of these plants is used as mulching material, controlling weeds, water evaporation and providing a long term feed to the soil.

 Earthworms represent a key component in the biological strategy of the soil nutrient cycle.
-Earthworms feed on nutrient rich waste, transforming them down into simpler substances, which facilitates further microbial action and ejects compost high in manuerial value and enzymes.
-(Vermicompost, vermiwash and earth worms introduction).
+Earthworms feed on nutrient rich waste, transforming them down into simpler substances, which facilitates further microbial action and ejects compost high in nutrition value and enzymes.

 EM: Effective Micro Organisms